10 reasons why meditation is good for you

 It’s not easy staying on top of things, especially when a million things are pulling you in every direction.
-For a lot of people who fail to deal with the pressure, the burnout results in several mental and physiological health problems.
+For a lot of people who fail to deal with the pressure, burnout results in several mental and physiological health problems.

-Research published in the journal Health Psychology associated meditation with feeling less stressed and linked it with decreased levels of stress hormone cortisol.
+Research published in the journal Health Psychology associated meditation with feeling less stressed and linked it with decreased levels of the stress hormone cortisol.
 It can also help reduce levels of depression and anxiety, multiple studies have shown.

 Studies indicate meditation may increase your capacity for happiness.
 It causes the pituitary gland in our brain to secrete endorphins that help elevate mood and have a positive effect on the whole body.
 That should explain the blissful expressions on monks!